zephirworks/curry-powder/README.md

     rake build

-This will generate a `treesaver_basic.css` file in the current directory.
+This will generate a `curry_static.css` file in the current directory.
 This process however will call none of the optional macros, so you will be missing out on many useful features.